- All applicants need to be 18 years or older at the time the programme begins.

 If you are offered a place it is your responsibility to ensure your deposit payment is made immediately so that we can formally confirm your place on the programme.

-In selecting students, admissions staff aim to reach decisions which are fair and consistent in relation to the published entry criteria, the evidence the applicant presents of their academic and/or professional qualifications and which take into account any specific skills or experiences which are essential or desirable for the programme in question.
+In selecting students, admissions staff aim to reach decisions which are fair and consistent in relation to the published entry criteria, the evidence the applicant presents of their academic and/or professional qualifications and which consider any specific skills or experiences which are essential or desirable for the course in question.
 Applicants who may wish to appeal against an admissions decision should follow the below procedure:

 - An applicant must seek formal feedback from the admissions team before deciding whether or not he/she has grounds to appeal the admissions decision.

-- A member of the Admissions team will screen each submission in the first instance to determine if there are sufficient grounds for appeal.
-If it is judged that there may be grounds for appeal, they will escalate the appeal to the relevant Director of Programmes for that course.
+- The Senior Admissions Manager will screen each submission in the first instance to determine if there are sufficient grounds for appeal.
+If it is judged that there may be grounds for appeal, they will escalate the appeal to the Director of Admissions and Marketing.